Consumer protection laws and regulations on heating and utility disconnections.

 It is often illegal for a utility company to disconnect customers under certain conditions.
 For example, during the winter or summer disconnections are often limited as to when they can occur, as well as during extreme weather events and temperatures.
-A utility company generally can’t turn off the heat or power during cold or hot weather.
+A utility company generally can’t turn off the heat, electricity or power during cold or hot weather.
 Also, if a customer enters into a payment plan with their provider, many state laws usually regulate that a disconnection can’t occur while that is ongoing.

 Additional details on the specific state laws are below.
 However the regulations are constantly changing.
 There are usually new and stronger laws to protect customers with kids or the elderly.
 Do not hesitate to ask a local non-profit community action agency, a pro-bono law firm, or your utility provider for the latest rules and regulations for your state.

 For the latest information, or to content a disconnection, all states have law firms that provide free legal advice on disconnections (heat, water, electricity, etc.), and attorneys can advise you on your rights as well as help you get your power or water service back on.
 Find free legal advice on dealing with utility and heating service disconnections.